Erik Knudsen

 Higlighted publications:

 Knudsen, Erik ⓡ Nordø, Åsta Dyrnes & Iversen, Magnus Hoem (in press) “How Rally-Round-the-Flag Effects Shape Trust in the News Media: Evidence From Panel Waves Before and During the COVID-19 Pandemic Crisis.”
 Political Communication, published online ahead of print.
 The journal is one of the most prestigious journals in the field.
 The “ⓡ” symbol indicates that the author order is randomized.
-Shared first author, I am corresponding author.
+Shared first author, Knudsen is the corresponding author.

-Qualifications: political communication, news use, selective exposure, affective polarization, news recommender systems, journalism, framing, agenda setting, media effects, news values, media logics and mediatisation of politics, quantitative content analysis, experimental research design, public opinion and survey research.
+Qualifications: political communication, news use, selective exposure, affective polarization, news recommender systems, AI, trust, statistical analysis, survey experiments, quantitative content analysis, and survey research.

 Outreach